A Fun 2 Minute Read

 The Irony of Outsourcing

 Doesn’t it essentially mean contracting OUT of a core operation?
-Apparently, it doesn’t.
-We had a global outsourcing company, who asked us to come and work at their location, rather than the other way round.
+It doesn’t.
+We had a global outsourcing company, who asked us to come and work at their location, rather than the other way around.
 Maybe they need to re-look at the meaning of outsourcing.

 The Irony of Pseudo-names